smantic/blog/content/posts/dual-boot.md

 title: "dual-booting"
 date: 2021-04-06T22:32:51-05:00
 draft: false
-categories:
+toc: true
+tags:
   - linux
 ---

+---

 This is a guide to a bare metal dual boot of Windows 10 and Ubuntu.
 No emulation, or virtualization.
 Most of this guide comes from my personal experiance over several years of having a dual boot install, any pain points that I highlight are because I have experianced them myself.
-Obiviously, this is not
-a complete resource of all the information you might need to do this, but this post does have all the information you mighy need.
+Obiviously, this is not a complete resource of all the information you might need to do this, but this post does have all the information you mighy need.

 Notice that I say that it is a dual boot of Windows 10, and Ubuntu (windows first).